Partners in Prevention

 • Development of new mechanisms for industry self-regulation consistent with government security needs.

-Partners in Prevention is examining some of the world’s most economically and politically complex market and security environments.
+Partners in Prevention examines some of the world’s most economically and politically complex market and security environments.
 From contraband WMD items and narcotics smuggled through Iran, to counterfeit Chinese pharmaceuticals and electronics covertly placed among legitimate goods and onto store shelves in America, to humans packed into shipping containers and forced into menial labor and prostitution in Europe, criminal exploitations of global supply chains vary widely.
 Yet they are deeply interrelated in criminal business practices.
-So while there can be no “one-size-fits-all” solution to these challenges, the project aims to unpack some of the common building blocks for mutually beneficial government-industry collaboration—starting with these three principles, unanimously endorsed by the Task Force:
+So while there can be no “one-size-fits-all” solution to these challenges, the project aims to unpack some of the common building blocks for mutually beneficial government-industry collaboration—starting with these three principles, unanimously endorsed by the Task Force.

 • Public-private collaborations must be responsive to market characteristics and security gaps.
 Even when modeled on past successes, static, formulaic approaches will not keep pace with today’s economic and security dynamics.
 The key to mutually beneficial collaboration is a flexible process and incentive structure that satisfies the economic concerns of industry and the regulatory concerns of government.
 Market forces, in themselves, are not a panacea.
 Respect for proprietary business operations and the profit motive must be balanced with sufficient transparency for oversight in service of security challenges.